Deinococcus radiodurans - Deinococcus radiodurans

 what is the ecological niche for Deinococcus radiodurans and what other organisms share its niche.
 Also what special behaviors does it have to allow it to compete in this niche

-Deinococcus has the remarkable ability to repair its genome from fragments.
+Answer: I dont know about its niche, but you could extrapolate from the following: Deinococcus has the remarkable ability to repair its genome from fragments.
 Scientists have completely fractured the genome, and in most organisms, this would kill the cell.
 However deinococcus can put its genome back together in the right order. weird isn't it.
 It can also grow at radiation high enough to melt glass.
 Its a crazy little bugger isn't it.

 Category: Biology